USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch06_model_configuration_options.md

  set ModPhot    = phot/table
 ```

 The in-line method (Binkowski et al., 2007) is the preferred option because it includes feedbacks from meteorology in addition to predicted ozone and aerosol concentrations.
-Starting CMAQv5.5, there are several in-line options toggled by the environmental variable "AEROSOL_OPTICS".
+Starting CMAQv5.5, all in-line photolysis options are toggled by the environmental variable "AEROSOL_OPTICS".
 The table below summarizes the in-line options:

 | **Environmental Variable**|**In-line Photolysis Method**|**Description**|
 |:--------------:|:----:|:--------:|